Polina-Shupikova/Wordly_game/README.md

 pip install flack
 ```
 Don't forget to add a dictionary_english.txt file, it contains a list of words that will be used for choosing a secret word
+File index.html need to be in template folder.
 # Additional information
 File dictionary_english.txt contains 2000 words.
 If you want less words, you can cut some words out off there